cairo-lab/pyOAI/README.md

 #### Create summary tables

 `Creating Per-Visit Tables.ipynb` uses the var categories and labels to create tables showing how many of each kind of variable was collected during each visit.
 Output in wikitables for now.

+#### Group variables by labels
+For each test and metric gathered in the OAI research, many variables were collected.
+Typically the labels of these variables start with the same text. `Looking at variable groups.ipynb` bin variables together by shared label prefixes.

 ### Concat data and convert to dataframes